Electrostatic Screening in Nanotubes: A Tubular Response Function Framework: Screened potential for model nanotubes

 Going back to Eq.~\eqref{eq:chi-bare-definition} for the non-interacting response function, the matrix elements are in general non-trivial due to the sublattice structure of CNTs.
 However, in armchair CNTs, the matrix element equals 1 if $k$ and $k+q$ are on the same branch, and zero otherwise.
 Hence, taking into account both valleys in the Brillouin zone, the bare density response function reads \cite{thakurDynamicalPolarizabilityScreening2017}

 Applying RPA as per Eq.~\eqref{eq:Dyson-chi-2D}, we recover indeed the Luttinger result in Eq.~\eqref{eq:chi-Luttinger}.
 It is worth noting that the result is independent of the CNT electron density.
-This can be traced back to the fact that the electron density enters the calculation only through the density of states at the Fermi level, $g(E_F)$, which does not depend on $E_F$ if the Fermi velocity is constant.
+This can be traced back to the fact that the electron density enters the calculation only through the density of states at the Fermi level, $g(E_F)$, which does not depend on $E_F$ in the linear portion of the Dirac cone (see Fig.~\ref{fig2}b).
 In Fig.~\ref{fig3}a, we show the tubular response function obtained in the Luttinger/RPA framework.
-In contrast to the quasi-1D electron gas, the tubular response function of the armchair CNT does not feature a cusp at $q=2k_F$ because the matrix element suppresses inter-branch transitions.
-We note, however, that our result may encounter its limit of validity around $q = 2k_F$, because of competing charge-density-wave and spin-density-wave excitations, whose amplitudes depend on the microscopic parameters of the model\cite{giamarchiQuantumPhysicsOne2003}.
-There may be further corrections due to the band dispersion not being exactly linear beyond a certain wavevector ($\abs{q} \approx \SI{0.2}{\angstrom^{-1}}$ for a $(6,6)$ CNT).
+As $q \to 0$, the tubular response function of armchair CNTs converges to 1 (Fig.~\ref{fig3}a).
+In contrast to the quasi-1D electron gas, the tubular response function of the armchair CNT does not exhibit a cusp at $q=2k_F$, because of the vanishing inter-branch matrix element.
+Therefore, Friedel oscillations are suppressed in armchair CNTs, at least at the RPA level.
+Thus, remarkably, armchair CNTs screen the ion potential almost as if they were a perfect metal (Fig.~\ref{fig3}b,c).

+We note that the expressions in Eq.~\eqref{eq:Luttinger-charge-Hamiltonian} and Eq.~\eqref{eq:chi-Luttinger} are exact only in the long-wavelength limit $q \to 0$, where the Luttinger Hamiltonian is indeed quadratic; deviations from these results can be expected around $q = 2 k_F$ due to non-Gaussian (power law) correlations\cite{giamarchiQuantumPhysicsOne2003}.
+Further corrections may arise due to the band dispersion not being exactly linear beyond a certain wavevector ($\abs{q} \approx \SI{0.2}{\angstrom^{-1}}$ for a $(6,6)$ CNT) and due to finite-temperature effects.
 Nevertheless, these corrections are unlikely to affect our conclusions regarding long-range screening determined by the small-$q$ behaviour.

-In the long-wavelength limit $q \to 0$, the tubular response function converges to 1 (Fig.~\ref{fig3}a), and the long-distance decay of the screened ion potential is exponential.
-This conclusion holds for any metallic CNT because Eq.~\eqref{eq:chi-bare-CNT} is asymptotically valid for any metallic CNT in the limit $q \to 0$.
-The screened ion potential inside a $(6,6)$ CNT is plotted in Fig.~\ref{fig3}b,c.
-It features the exponential decay at long distances.
-But, remarkably, the potential is screened very strongly also at short distances: In fact, the result obtained within our realistic CNT model is almost identical to the one obtained with an ideal metallic tube of the same radius.